drewjtaylor/formed_church/README.md

 ### Using SASS variables

 The "style.scss" file uses variables to set up a color palette for the rest of the pages.
 I also created custom classes to quickly apply these colors to text or backgrounds.

+### Closing thoughts

+After all is said and done, I think I lean towards "back end" disciplines a little more.
+At the time I'm writing these closing thoughts, I finished my coding bootcamp and have some more exposure.
+I did enjoy some aspects of visually designing a site, but I did find it difficult to just answer the question, "What do I want it to look like?"

+Thankfully, the friend who is trying to start this church is much more of a visual person, and I enjoy taking someone else's vision and figuring out how to make it a reality.